ArduPilot/MethodicConfigurator/QUICKSTART.md

 1. Press *Save data and start configuration*.
 1. You should now see the *Parameter file editor and uploader* window.
 ![AMC parameter file editor and uploader](images/App_screenshot2.png)
-1. Proceed as explained on [section 5](#5-configure-the-vehicles-parameters-in-a-traceable-way) Congratulations your flight controller is now fully configured in the safest and fastest way publicly know.
+1. Proceed as explained in [section 5](#5-configure-the-vehicles-parameters-in-a-traceable-way) Congratulations your flight controller is now fully configured in the safest and fastest way publicly known.